sclavijosuero/cypress-ajv-schema-validator/README.md

 ##### Parameters

 - `schema` (object): The schema to validate against.
 Supported formats are plain JSON schema, Swagger, and OpenAPI documents.
+- `path` (object, optional): This second parameter only applies to Swagger or OpenAPI documents.
-- `path` (object, optional): The path object to the schema definition in a Swagger or OpenAPI document.
+  It represents the path to the schema definition in a Swagger or OpenAPI document and is determined by three properties:
   - `endpoint` (string, optional): The endpoint path.
   - `method` (string, optional): The HTTP method.
 Defaults to 'GET'.
   - `status` (integer, optional): The response status code.
-Defaults to 200.
+If not provided, defaults to 200.

 ##### Returns